test-kitchen/kitchen-openstack/README.md

       image_ref: [SERVER IMAGE ID]
       flavor_ref: [SERVER FLAVOR ID]

+The `image_ref` and `flavor_ref` options can be specified as an exact id, an exact name, or as a regular expression matching the name of the image or flavor.

 By default, a unique server name will be generated and the current user's SSH key will be used (with an RSA key taking precedence over a DSA), though that behavior can be overridden with additional options: